 As the name Active Exchange Traded Funds (Active ETF) indicates, they are traded on a Stock Exchange like ordinary shares even though each Fund might very easily comprise more than 20 different stocks.

 That’s a significant benefit of Active ETFs for investors who don’t already have a share portfolio.
 The wider your spread (or diversification) of shares is, the less likely you are to suffer a serious reverse if one share goes bad.

 How do you get started?

-If you don’t have a financial adviser who can recommend which ETF or Active ETF to buy, the ASX publishes lists of ETFs from which you can make your own choice.
+If you don’t have a financial adviser who can recommend which ETF or Active ETF to buy, each exchange publishes lists of ETFs from which you can make your own choice.

 After that you can email the managers for more information, usually contained in a PDS (Product Disclosure Statement).
 That will make clear whether the fund is active or passive, and what its charges are.

 Buying and selling ETFs is no more complex a process than buying shares.
 You can choose a traditional “full service” stockbroker although it’s just as easy to open an account with one of the discount stockbrokers such as nabTrade, CommSec or BellDirect.

 Given that ETFs exist because they save investors money, it’s logical and just as safe to go with a discount broker.
 They will give you a HIN (Holder Identification Number) which means you can sell the ETF through another broker if you would like to do so.

 Buying Active ETFs

 Active ETFs are so named because they are actively managed by fund managers rather than merely passively replicating a sharemarket index such as the ASX200.